-This document provides Product Category Rules (PCR) for the assessment of the environmental performance of soft drinks and the declaration of this performance by an EPD.
-The product category corresponds to UN CPC 24490: Other non-alcoholic caloric beverages:
+This document provides product category rules (PCR) for the assessment of the environmental performance of electrical motors and generators for industry applications and parts thereof (rotors and stators, e.g. as spare parts) and the declaration of this performance by an EPD.
+The product category corresponds to subsets of UN CPC 46112 and 46131.